Ikigai can help you have a happier winter

 - Culture – art, film, music, books

-- One-to-one time – with people I care about
+- Quality time – with people I care about

-These are all things that I love to do, am reasonably good at and has some benefit for others (as well as myself).
+These are all things that I love to do, am reasonably good at and have some benefit for others (as well as myself).

-Homeopathy (at the top of the list) is something I love, gives my life a great deal of meaning, and also helps me earn a living.
+Homeopathy (at the top of the list) is something I love, and gives my life meaning as I see so many people regain their health and confidence.

-When I make time for the other activities, it helps to balance my energy.
+When I make time for other activities, it helps me feel more balanced.

 This is why I have to make time to do them regularly.